burczu/appunite-app/README.md

-# appunite-recruitment-app
+# appunite-app

-The news app for the AppUnite recruitment process.
+The news app for AppUnite.

 ## Tech stack